jeremyclarkwilliams/mindsoil-admin/README.md

   - currently projects must be deleted directly from database
 * Update video on home page
 * Update/add/remove quotes on about page
-* Add/update videos to projects
+* Add videos to projects